rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 ﻿# Change Company
-Change the company for a commercial, industrial, and office building.
+Change the company for a commercial, industrial, or office building.
 - Commercial includes mixed residential buildings.
 - Industrial includes production and storage buildings.